 But Jongin just laughs.
 "Does it ever matter what the public thinks?
 Some of them still think the moon landing was faked."

 It's a poor attempt at getting Jongdae to smile, but he finds himself grinning back anyway.

 "Anyway, I'm glad we're living in the same city again, maybe we'll even be lucky enough to work a case together someday."
 Jongin grins as he holds out his hand.
 "I guess I shouldn't be saying this since I'm pretty new myself... but Jongdae Kim it's a pleasure to have you join us."

 Jongin has grown to be lean but sturdy, the litheness of his frame countered by the breadth of his shoulders.
 He stands a bit taller than he did back in high school and Jongdae can't help but bitterly wonder how many inches taller he is now.

-Jongdae shakes his outstretched hand.
+Jongdae shakes his outstretched hand, squeezing it gently.
 "No, the pleasure is all mine."

-When Jongdae makes his way back to Kyungsoo's office he doesn't find Kyungsoo alone.
+When Jongdae makes his way back to Kyungsoo's office he finds Kyungsoo has company.
 There's a ragtag of officers lounging about.
 One is seated in the chairs before the desk and two more crowd around Kyungsoo while the last is examining the bookshelf.